RusticiSoftware/scormcloud-api-v2-client-ruby/docs/RegistrationApi.md

 api_instance = RusticiSoftwareCloudV2::RegistrationApi.new

 opts = {
-  course_id: "course_id_example", # String | Only registrations for the specified course id will be included.
+  course_id: 'course_id_example', # String | Only registrations for the specified course id will be included.
-  learner_id: "learner_id_example", # String | Only registrations for the specified learner id will be included.
+  learner_id: 'learner_id_example', # String | Only registrations for the specified learner id will be included.
-  since: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+  since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  _until: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+  _until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  more: "more_example" # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
+  more: 'more_example', # String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
   include_child_results: false, # BOOLEAN | Include information about each learning object, not just the top level in the results
   include_interactions_and_objectives: false, # BOOLEAN | Include interactions and objectives in the results
   include_runtime: false # BOOLEAN | Include runtime details in the results